 Posted by ONE Championship on Tuesday, March 27, 2018

 Badr sought to apply her strengths early in this contest, as she shot for a takedown in the opening seconds of the first round.
 Showing off some world-class grappling of her own, however, Huang was able to thwart this attempt, which allowed her to get to work with her ever-improving striking technique.

 It was in this phase of the contest that Huang began to take control.
-After rocking her foe with a crackling two-punch combo, the Taiwanese athlete charged forward, and unleashed a steady stream of punches as the round wore down.
+After rocking her foe with a crackling two-punch combo, she charged forward, and unleashed a steady stream of punches as the round wore down.
 Remarkably, however, an incredibly tough Badr survived to the first intermission.

 Huang continued to display her stand-up game in the second stanza.
 When she began to land, Badr once again leaned on her wrestling.
 But after another failed takedown attempt, she finally succeeded in grounding the affair.

 Regrettably for the Egyptian, this long-awaited takedown would actually spell disaster, as a crafty Huang locked up a triangle choke from the bottom, and coaxed the tap at the 3:09 mark of round two.